 Dr. Jean-Michel Paul founded Acheron in 2005.
 He is primarily responsible for devising and modelling the investment strategy of the company.
 From 2002 to 2005 he was the Senior Analyst responsible for fixed income, and credit strategies at Atlas Capital Group.
 From 1998 until 2002, he worked on assignments for a number of institutions, including Rabobank International as Head of Research Asia-Pacific.
-Among other academic credentials, Dr Paul has a PhD in both Finance and Real Estate from the University of California at Berkeley and he is a Chartered Financial Analyst.
-He is a graduate of the Solvay School of Commercial Engineering.
+Among other academic credentials, Dr Paul has a PhD in both Finance and Real Estate from the University of California at Berkeley, a Graduate Certificate in Biotechnology of Stanford University and is a Chartered Financial Analyst.
+He is a graduate of the Solvay School of Commercial Engineering (ULB).